ninmonkey/BackItUp/readme.md

 - exclude globs
 - auto-create dest dirs that don't exist
 - test if multiprocessing or threading will decrease time
+- show full disk space usage on both (because some files may aggregate more than the source drive)
 - make user confirm filepaths

     Are you sure?